vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 ⬩ small diamond

+💎 Gem Stone

 ### Keyboard Tips
 Apart from copy-pasting, you can also produce standard bullet points using below:
 - Mac: hold option key & press 8
 - Windows: hold alt key & press Numpad 7

 ### Other Useful Symbols
+Other symbols are useful to emphasize call to action or emotion of your tweet.

 - 🧵 Thread
 - 👆 👇 👈 👉 Pointing hands
 - ⚠️ Warning